d12frosted/elpa-mirror/stable-melpa/jpop-readme.txt

-;;; Commentary:

-;; This package creates an associative list of files ;; based on project keys for easier navigation.
+This package creates an associative list of files based on project keys for easier navigation.

-;; Packages are defined by json files which can be loaded in.
+Packages are defined by json files which can be loaded in.

-;; This is perhaps not the best data structure for projects but ;; works well for require.js with name setups
+This is perhaps not the best data structure for projects but works well for require.js with name setups